coazz94/movieStar/README.md

 - I am open to add functionality to this.

 ## Technical breakdown
-I would like to use React/NextJS/Typescript for the Frontend.
+I would like to use React/Next.js/Typescript for the Frontend.
-NodeJS/Express for the Backend.
+Node.js/Express for the Backend.
-MongoDB or Sqllite for the database.
+MongoDB or SQLite for the database.